Education Technology in India

-As per a report by Google, KPMG, online education in India will observe about 8 times enlargement in the subsequent 5 years.
+As per a report by Google, and KPMG, online education in India will observe about 8 times enlargement in the subsequent 5 years.

 Each student is distinctive as well as uniformly talented and has a diverse set of potentials, values, concerns, and agendas in the education environment.
-However, only a small number of students in a class attain the learning standards and the remaining lack the abilities of merit.
+However, only a small number of students in a class attain the learning standards, and the remaining lack the abilities of merit.

 The inequalities in the field of learning arise not due to the divergence between the students’ learning capabilities but due to the educational environment in which they are present.

 Conventional education methods create a situation wherein a teacher leads a classroom and students get stuck into their seats for the whole day attending long and same old dull lectures.